On the microscopic propagation speed of long-range quantum many-body systems: Setup and Main Results

 Since $\al>2d+1$, it follows that for the integer $n:=\lfloor\al-d-1\rfloor$, the sum $\sum_{y\in\cL}|x-y|^{n+1-\al}$ is finite for all $x\in\cL$. {This, together with {\eqref{Jcond} and the separability assumption $\abs{x-y}\ge1$ for all $x\ne y$,} implies that} there exist $0<\kappa_0,\ldots,\kappa_n<\infty$ depending only on $C_J$ and $\al$ such that

 A central role is played by $\kappa_0$, the first moment of the hopping matrix, which as we will see bounds the many-body propagation velocity.

-As we will demonstrate below, $\kappa$ yields an upper bound on the maximal velocity (i.e., the light cone slope) and can be explicitly calculated (see \remref{remK}).
+As we will demonstrate below, $\kappa$ yields an upper bound on the maximal velocity (i.e., the light cone slope).
 Finally, to simplify notations, given an operator $A$ and initial state $\psi_0$, we write

-The main result of this paper is the following microscopic particle propagation bound for all moments.
+The main result of this paper is the following particle propagation bound for all moments.